Class WAbstractItemDelegate

 • setModelData

-public void setModelData(Object editState, WAbstractItemModel model, WModelIndex index)
+public void setModelData(Object editState, WAbstractItemModel model, WModelIndex anon3)

 Saves the edited data to the model.